Azure-Samples/azure-ml-federated-learning/plan/milestones.md

 __Job__.
 Execute code (a collection of files) in an environment (a Docker image) against data (from storage).
 A job can consume data from multiple storage instances and write back to multiple instances.

 __Approval__.
-REST endpoint which the platform "asks permission" before running any job.
+REST endpoint to which the platform "asks permission" before running any job.
 The platform sends the approval endpoint information including:

 1. Input and output storage
 2. Which compute the job wishes to run in